-The Trustee has delegated to the investment manager the exercise of rights attached to investments, including voting rights, and engagement with issuers of debt and equity and other relevant persons about relevant matters such as performance, strategy, capital structure, management of actual or potential conflicts of interest, risks and ESG considerations.
-In addition, the Trustee has adopted the AMNT Red Lines as the Closed Fund's voting policy and will expect the investment manager to vote in line with this policy where appropriate or explain why if they have not.
+The Trustee has delegated to the investment managers the exercise of rights attached to investments, although the Closed Fund does not currently hold any equity investments which have voting rights, either directly or through pooled funds.
+Investment managers also have a delegated responsibility to engage with issuers of debt and other relevant persons about relevant matters such as performance, strategy, capital structure, management of actual or potential conflicts of interest, risks and ESG considerations.

 The Trustee does not monitor or engage directly with issuers or other holders of debt or equity.
-It expects the investment manager to exercise ownership rights and undertake monitoring and engagement in line with the manager's general policies on stewardship and the Trustee's policy, as provided to the Trustee from time to time, considering the long-term financial interests of the beneficiaries.
+It expects the investment managers to exercise ownership rights and undertake monitoring and engagement in line with the managers' general policies on stewardship and the Trustee's policy, with consideration given to the long-term financial interests of the beneficiaries.
 The Trustee believes that strong stewardship policies help manage environmental, social and governance risks associated with the Closed Fund's investments, which it considers to be financially material.
 The Trustee believes that protecting the Closed Fund's investments from such risks will protect and enhance the long-term value of investments.